data-skeptic/blog/episodes/2014/decision-tree-learning.md

-<h2>Decision Tree Learning</h2>
+## Decision Tree Learning

-<p>Linhda and Kyle talk about Decision Tree Learning in this miniepisode.
-Decision Tree Learning is the algorithmic process of trying to generate an optimal decision tree to properly classify or forecast some future unlabeled element based by following each step in the tree.</p>
+Linhda and Kyle talk about Decision Tree Learning in this miniepisode.
+Decision Tree Learning is the algorithmic process of trying to generate an optimal decision tree to properly classify or forecast some future unlabeled element based by following each step in the tree.